a1irahman/1upChallengeData/README.md

 #
 Welcome!

 Hello!
 Thank you for taking a look at this repository.
-The following is an implementation of a system that is designed ask questions via the command line, save the gathered answers, check them against a FHIR format ndjson, count the direct and indirect instances, and tabularize them.
+The following is an implementation of a system that is designed to ask questions via the command line, save the gathered answers, check them against a FHIR format ndjson, count the direct and indirect instances, and tabularize them.

 #